bitovi/academy/src/react-vite/07-styling-in-react/styling-in-react.md

 }
 ```

-Instead, make sure tags are used in conjunction with classes.
+Instead, make sure tags are used together with classes.

 ```css
 img.fancyImage {